Santosh0369/Pharma-Sales-Analysis/README.md

 ## 2. Executive Summary

 This project transforms 254,000+ raw pharmaceutical sales transactions spanning two European markets (Germany & Poland) into an interactive Power BI dashboard.
 Using SQL Server, a normalized star schema was engineered from a flat CSV file, enabling fast slicing across products, territories, channels, and sales teams.
-The final report surfaces **~$11.8B in total sales** across four years, providing leadership with actionable insights on top products, customer behavior, and rep performance.
+The final report surfaces **~$11.8B in total sales** across four years, providing leadership with actionable insights on top products, customer behaviour, and rep performance.

 ---